sal55/langs/compilec.md

     bool A;
     A = &A;
 ````
 Normally, if A is of type T, then &A is of type T*.
-This seems anti-tuitive.
-I came across this recently withn an example that was more like:
+This seems anti-intuitive.
+I came across this recently within an example that was more like:

     struct S* p;
     bool b = p;

 This really means 'b = p ? true : false', or perhaps 'b = !!p' will work.
-I think this would be a better for this language.
+I think this would be a better fit for this language.

 While this can be routine compilation, I nevertheless decided not to bother.